opencv/opencv/modules/core/doc/operations_on_arrays.rst

 The function ``reduce`` reduces the matrix to a vector by treating the matrix rows/columns as a set of 1D vectors and performing the specified operation on the vectors until a single row/column is obtained.
 For example, the function can be used to compute horizontal and vertical projections of a raster image.
 In case of ``CV_REDUCE_SUM`` and ``CV_REDUCE_AVG`` , the output may have a larger element bit-depth to preserve accuracy.
 And multi-channel arrays are also supported in these two reduction modes.

-.. seealso:: :cpp:func:`repeat`
+.. seealso:: :ocv:func:`repeat`

 repeat
 ------

-.. cpp:function:: void repeat(InputArray src, int ny, int nx, OutputArray dst)
+.. ocv:function:: void repeat(InputArray src, int ny, int nx, OutputArray dst)

-.. cpp:function:: Mat repeat(InputArray src, int ny, int nx)
+.. ocv:function:: Mat repeat(InputArray src, int ny, int nx)

     Fills the destination array with repeated copies of the source array.